 Expansion Opportunities for Wakefit amid the Pandemic

 Despite the pandemic hitting business hard, Wakefit managed to bounce back.
-While it had Rs 25 crore of revenue in August 2019, it almost doubled to Rs 50 crore of revenue this August 2020, pre-GST.
+While it had INR 25 crore of revenue in August 2019, it almost doubled to INR 50 crore of revenue this August 2020, pre-GST.

 In the last three months, Wakefit claimed to earn revenue from 2-tier cities like Mysore, Lucknow, Surat, and Kanpur among others, accounting for 50% of its total sales.

 Wakefit is expanding beyond mattresses, to become a furniture brand and retailer during this pandemic.
 It includes manufacturing study tables, sofa, bookshelves, shoe racks, etc. And it is also prospering in the business, selling hundreds of furniture pieces every day.
 Today, 15% of the revenue generated by Wakefit comes from selling furniture products.
 Since India's furniture market is 15% larger than mattresses, the revenue will further increase.

 Wakefit has expanded its businesses to multiple hubs, including Bengaluru, Hyderabad, Mumbai, and Delhi NCR.
 It looks to deliver all its products in less than 24 hours across the country.